CCullen12/SeleniumLearning/README.md

 # SeleniumLearning
 This is a small project to learn about how to use selenium.

-Project is in dev branch
+Project is in dev branch.